Crystal-Nest/leathered-boots/README.md

 ## **Description**

 Only leather boots allow you to walk on powdered snow?
 No more!
-Leather your boots and walk on powdered snow without losing armor protection!
+Leather your boots and walk on powder snow without losing armor protection!
 Also prevent freezing and can be dyed!

 ## **Features**